springmeyer/mapnik-on-lambda/README.md

 docker build -t mapnik-on-lambda:version1 ./lambda-app --platform="linux/amd64"
 ```

+Note: the image name of `mapnik-on-lambda:version1` can be anything you choose.
+You will see `mapnik-on-lambda:version1` referenced in the example commands below, so if you change this name make sure to change it in the below commands as well.

 ## Testing locally

-If your database is publicly accessible you can test the application locally.
+If your database is publicly accessible you can now test the application locally.

 If not publicly accessible, skip to the next section that details testing on AWS.